Why and When Deep is Better than Shallow: Implementation-Agnostic State-Transition Model of Deep Learning: Details on Growth Rate Analysis

-\paragraph{Arzelà–Ascoli and compact-open topology} Arzelà–Ascoli theorems assert relative compactness in the \emph{compact-open topology (COT)}, which is \emph{weaker} than uniform topology (UT) in general.
+\paragraph{Arzelà-Ascoli and compact-open topology} Arzelà-Ascoli theorems assert relative compactness in the \emph{compact-open topology (COT)}, which is \emph{weaker} than uniform topology (UT) in general.
 COT is equivalent to the compact-convergence topology, or the topology induced from the uniform convergence on every compact sets.
 COT \emph{coincides with} UT when $\xdom$ is compact.
-See \cref{sec:cpt-functions-aaa} for more details on Arzelà–Ascoli theorems.
+See \cref{sec:cpt-functions-aaa} for more details on Arzelà-Ascoli theorems.

-\paragraph{Homeo and isometry groups} $\homeo(\xdom) \subset C(\xdom,\xdom)$ denotes the homeomorphism group of $\xdom$, that is, the set of all \emph{bijective} bi-continuous self-maps with the function composition as group operation. \(\mathrm{Isom}(\xdom) \subset C(\xdom,\xdom)\) denotes the isometry group of \((\xdom,d)\), that is, the set of all \emph{bijective} distance-perserving self-maps with the function composition as group operation.
-The above group operations are continuous in compact-open topology, or the topology induced by the following metric $d_\infty$ (restricted to an arbitrary compact subset $K \subset \xdom$).
-Hence $\homeo(\xdom)$ and $\iso(\xdom)$ are topological groups.
+\paragraph{Homeo and isometry groups} $\homeo(\xdom) \subset C(\xdom,\xdom)$ denotes the homeomorphism group of $\xdom$, that is, the set of all \emph{bijective} bi-continuous self-maps with the function composition as group operation. \(\mathrm{Isom}(\xdom) \subset C(\xdom,\xdom)\) denotes the isometry group of \((\xdom,d)\), that is, the set of all \emph{bijective} distance-preserving self-maps.
+We only use these groups as sources of actions; the metric estimates below are stated explicitly in \(d_\infty\).

 \paragraph{Semigroup and word balls} For \(F\subset C(\xdom,\xdom)\), write \(\langle F\rangle\) for the semigroup generated by \(F\) under composition.
 For \(k\in\NN\), let \(B(k,F)\) be the set of maps obtainable as a composition of at most \(k\) maps from \(F\).